On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: On ``weak functoriality" of coverings for the fpqc topology

-\begin{proof} $(1)$ In the case where $Y'\to Y$ corresponds to a local homomorphism of complete local domains, this follows from superposing a square as \eqref{CD4} on top of the square \eqref{CD1}; the Cohen-Macaulay property translates into the full faithfullness of $fg$ and $f'g'$.
+\begin{proof} $(1)$ In the case where $Y'\to Y$ corresponds to a local homomorphism of complete local domains, this follows from superposing a square like \eqref{CD4} on top of the square \eqref{CD1}; the Cohen-Macaulay property translates into the faithful flatness of $fg$ and $f'g'$ (relying upon \cite{H2},\cite{HH2},\cite{A2}, as said before).

 $(2)$ Let us reduce the general case to $(1)$.
 For any $x\in X$, the normalization $Y_{[x]} := (Y\times_X \Spec\, \hat \cO_{X,x})_{nor}$ is a finite disjoint sum of spectra of complete local domains.
 Same definition and property for $Y'_{[x']}$.
 By $(1)$, for any $x'\in X'$, there are commutative diagrams